Managing Rats in City Gardens

 Gardeners are usually left up to their own devices when it comes to pest control.
 Some people want to maintain a pesticide-free environment; others are desperate to get a bad situation under control and will try any remedy.
 Rats can usually be managed effectively without relying on toxic pesticides.
 In fact, a good rat management program focuses primarily on prevention.

+Recognizing how to make your space less hospitable can help you to devise a rodent-reducing plan.
 Rats must eat one to two ounces of food a day and have daily access to water.
 Rats will eat everything that humans eat and many things that we would never eat.
 They are not vegetarian; like most mammals, rats (especially reproducing females) need animal protein, fat, and carbohydrates in their diet.

 Rats will eat the vegetables and fruits in a garden, but if that is truly their only food source, they will eventually move on to a site that meets their animal protein and fat needs.
 A compost pile with only garden scraps will not sustain a rat colony.
 But if table scraps including meats, grains, oils, or other fats are added into the compost pile, it will become highly attractive to them.
 And the warmth generated by decomposing waste creates a hospitable rat environment in cold weather.
 Compost areas must be monitored carefully, and if possible, kept in hard plastic or metal containers with tight-fitting lids.